telehash/TMesh/TMesh.md

 ### Encrypted Knock Payload

 A unique 32 byte secret is derived for every pair of motes in any community.
 The 32 bytes are the binary digest output of multiple SHA-256 calculations of source data from the community and hashnames.
-The first digest is generated from the medium (5 bytes), that output is combined with the community name (string) for a second digest, and then with the mote hashnames in binary ascending sorted order.
+The first digest is generated from the medium (5 bytes), that output is combined with a digest of the community name for a second digest.
+The third and fourth digests are generated by combining the previous one with each mote hashname in binary ascending sorted order.

 The 8-byte nonce is initially randomly generated and then rotated for every window using ChaCha20 identically to the knock payload.